 Japan has the most Michelin star restaurants in the world, so there is something undeniably special about its cuisine.
 There is a strong focus on fresh and seasonal ingredients, as well as perfection of cooking techniques and presentation aesthetics.
 I’ve been to Japan twice in my life, once to the mainland on a school trip when I was 11, and again on a Neuroscience course to Okinawa in my 20s.
 I don’t remember much about the food as an 11 year old, I was more focused on trying to identify beef in strange foods and avoiding it, as the mad cow paranoia had reached its height, and I had some vague idea that I would start frothing at the mouth if Japanese beef touched my lips.
 In my 20s I had some fantastic seafood in Okinawa, but that cuisine is quite distinct from mainland Japan, and to be honest I was more focused on trying to fit as much neuroscience and fun into the week as possible.
 One thing I learned about Okinawa is that there is a small karaoke bar by the beach that will sell you cocktails for a couple of dollars, that have around 15 standard drinks in them each (at a conservative estimate).
 Thus, my main culinary knowledge from visiting Japan that I can bestow upon you is “beware happy hour at the half moon karaoke bar”.
 Suffice to say, I hope to go back to mainland Japan soon to more thoroughly research the culinary scene…

 Instant ramen often gets a bad rap in Western society for being the mascot of nutritionless, soulless meals that glazy-eyed undergraduate students and “intentionally single” meninists furtively prepare in mismatched Tupperware under cold fluorescent lighting.
 But hot damn, it tastes good.
 The salt, the carbs, the oil, the MSG, it’s all perfectly designed to make our poor monkey brains say “more please”.
 My graduation from a glazy-eyed undergraduate student, however, saw me turn my back on instant ramen (mostly), and discover “the real deal”.
 Ramen is traditionally a meat broth with wheat noodles and various toppings.
 The main varieties of ramen broth are shio (salt, the most traditional), miso (flavoured with miso), shoyu (flavoured with soy), and tonkotsu (pork bone broth).
 I made a tonkotsu that had some shoyu elements, boiling chicken and pork bones for several hours, then adding dashi (a broth made of dry seaweed and fish that forms the basis of miso flavour).
 Usually dashi is made with kombu, a strong tasting kelp.
 However, after searching everywhere for kombu in Brisbane, I was reliably informed that it was no longer imported into Australia because “someone died of iodine poisoning I think?”.
 The net result was that I used a less authentic, but purportedly safer variety of dried seaweed.
 The secret of the noodles is that they are traditionally made with a type of alkaline mineral water typical of the lakes of inner Mongolia, which renders them yellow and firm.
 This firmness makes them ideal for soup, because they stay chewy and don’t disintegrate into mush like normal Italian spaghetti would.
 Fortunately, a lot of eggs can be substituted for alkaline mineral water from the lakes of inner Mongolia, which should save you a bit of money on plane tickets.
 I probably went a bit overboard in my ramen toppings, which runs counter to the Japanese philosophy of simplicity and minimalism, but I felt as if I was compensating for all of the unadorned ramen I scoffed in my youth.
-I included chasu (thin slices of barbecued pork), enoki mushrooms, bok choy, seasoned nori (seaweed), corn, picked bamboo shoots, red pickled ginger, green onions, lotus root, a soft-boiled egg and katsuobushi.
-Katsuobushi is very thin slices of a dried, fermented and smoked fish that looks a bit like fine wood shavings.
-Before you grimace in disgust, it’s used to flavour a lot of Japanese dishes, so if you’ve eaten at a Japanese restaurant you’ve probably tried it and liked it a lot – it’s very delicious.
+I included chasu (thin slices of barbecued pork), enoki mushrooms, bok choy, seasoned nori (seaweed), corn, picked bamboo shoots, green onions, and a soft-boiled egg.

 Sushi and sashimi

 Where to start with sushi and sashimi?
 It has probably been the most successful culinary export from Japan.
 There is a specialised sushi bar at my University cafeteria, and there was sushi for sale every day at my high school cafeteria – it’s become a normal day-to-day meal in Australia.
 Having said that, it’s not the sort of thing that the average person makes themselves, and being a relatively average person in many ways, I too had never made it.
 Sushi describes preparations of a specially flavoured rice (called “shari” or “sumeshi”) served in a variety of ways, primarily with seafood, but also with meats and vegetables, and almost always in a roll.
 Sashimi, on the other hand, describes very thinly sliced raw fish, often also with rice.
 I suppose now is a good time to confess something to you – I’ve never been a big fan of rice.
 I have always been partial to a decent risotto now and again, and fried rice can be tasty, but I generally regarded rice as a bland, boring substance that dilutes the tasty stuff next to it.
 You need to know all of this to understand what I mean when I say that freshly made sushi rice is seriously good.
 I had to stop myself eating it by the handful directly out of the bowl.
 It’s made with short grain rice, and seasoned with rice vinegar, sugar and salt.
 The process is slightly tedious, but you end up with perfectly cooked rice that’s neither crunchy nor mushy, and that sticks together and moulds easily.
 I watched a documentary once on a renowned Japanese sushi chef “Jiro dreams of sushi”.
 If you are ever lucky enough to go to Jiro’s restaurant, he will serve you whatever he likes, and watch you until you eat it, the implication being that it’s important to eat it immediately because of the temperature.
 I thought this was intriguing, but perhaps a bit much (not to mention slightly passive aggressive), until I made my own sushi rice and understood how important temperature is.
 It’s traditionally served at body temperature (37 degrees celsius), and I can absolutely see why.
 Having only frequented Japanese food establishments within my price range, I hadn’t had fresh sushi rice at this temperature, but it makes a world of difference.
 Any cooler and the grains get mushy, the seasoning coagulates with the starch and changes flavour, and it starts feeling like boring old rice again.
 You should definitely put “eat proper sushi rice” on your culinary bucket list, even if it’s the only entry.
-I made my sushi with spicy tuna salad and lettuce; avocado, cucumber and ginger; and smoked salmon, cream cheese and cucumber.
+I made my sushi rolls with assorted combinations of spicy tuna salad, avocado, cucumber, ginger, seafood stick, egg and raw salmon, as well as making inari, which are pouches of fried tofu stuffed with rice..
 I attempted both the “nori outside” and “rice outside” styles of rolling.
 I have always had the impression that the “rice outside” varieties were fancier, and now I see the rationale – they are much more fiddly to made.
-I made sashimi from thinly sliced raw salmon, served on my amazing rice, and also inari, which are pouches of fried tofu stuffed with rice.
-I topped my inari with seaweed salad and pickled ginger, and I particularly liked their simplicity, which drew attention to the rice as the major theme, which is great when you have really good rice.
+I made my nigiri from thinly sliced raw salmon, avocado, raw tuna, prawn, omelette, scallop and roe, or octopus served on my amazing rice.
+Never have I been so stuffed full of such good sushi so cheaply!
+I really must make it more often.